ONSdigital/dp-publish-pipeline/publish-data/README.md

-### static-content-migrator
+### publish-data

-A service which uploads static content from a Zebedee collection.
+A service which uploads static content (aka data, cf metadata) from a Zebedee collection.

 Messages are sent via a kafka topic.
 Example of messages:
 ```